andie23/_Puzzled/README.md

-# _Puzzled
+# _Puzzled (WIP)
-(Work in progress) classic 15 puzzle game built using the blender game engine (RIP) with interesting challenges and play modes
+A classic 15 puzzle game built using the blender game engine (RIP) with interesting challenges and play modes

 # Running the game